 Chromium-based browsers like Microsoft Edge make very limited use of Windows Security Zones.
 Instead, most permissions and features that offer administrators per-site configuration via policy rely on lists of rules in the URL Filter Format.

-Filters are expressed in a syntax that is similar to other matching rules, but different enough to cause confusion.
+Filters are expressed in a syntax (Chrome Doc, Edge Doc) that is similar to other types of globbing rules, but different enough to cause confusion.
 For instance, consider a

 URLBlocklist rule expressed as follows:

 These filters don’t work as expected.
-The HTTPS rule should not have a trailing * in the path component (it won’t match anything), while the
+The HTTPS rule should not include a trailing * in the path component (it won’t match anything), while the

 data: rule requires a trailing